danieljiejie/WeatherApplication/README.md

-# password_manager_demo
+# Weather Application
-This is used for store the password of any account.
+This is used for forecasting the weather condition at specific location user chosed.

+# User can type the preferred city and system will show the correct location that user can choose.